 Art is a wonderful way to help build and strengthen our communities.
-It helps to engage and inspire us and encourages us to reach out and connect with each other, express our creative voice and create shared experiences while working together toward meaningful outcomes.
+It helps to engage and inspire us and to encourage us to reach out and connect with each other, express our creative voice and create shared experiences while working together toward meaningful outcomes.

 It’s no coincidence the South Cobb Arts Alliance’s mission begins with to build our community and ends with to engage the community in the recognition and support of the area’s cultural arts and historic preservation.

 As the community grew, so did SCAA’s commitment to all of you, our members, our artists, our educators and our volunteers.
-Our identity as an organization of over 45 years of activities may prompt recognition of events with more events to come:
+As SCAA plans its 50th year, we hope you will join us to inspire the community with events and more activities such as:

-• Behind the scenes with local artists with a gallery of art as their discussion
+• Behind the scenes meet and greet with local artists

 • Mable’s Tea Room layer cakes